-Kings Pool Camp is located in the Linyanti Wildlife Reserve, a vast private concession in the northern part of Botswana, on the western boundary of Chobe National Park.
+Kings Pool Camp, recently reopened after a grand refurbishment, is located in the Linyanti Wildlife Reserve, a vast private concession in the northern part of Botswana, on the western boundary of Chobe National Park.
 The accommodation here is luxurious, and the wildlife spectacular.

 The camp has nine tents of canvas and thatch.
 Each has a large bedroom area, lounge, private plunge pool and 'sala'.
 The spacious en-suite bathrooms are tiled with double showers and hand-basins - as well as an outdoor shower for those who wish to shower closer to nature.
 The lounge, dining room and pub areas are on expansive raised decks.
 There is also a communal pool and an open-air 'kgotla' for dining under the stars.

 The Linyanti Wildlife Reserve has abundant wildlife in a wide variety of species, but is most noted for its very large elephant population which can reach enormous densities during the dry winter months.
 Other game is abundant, such as impala, lechwe, kudu, zebra, giraffe, buffalo and bushbuck, and their predators: lion, leopard, cheetah, wild dog and spotted hyaena.
 Rarer species such as sable and roan antelope also emerge from the woodlands during the dry season.

 part from the simple appeal of watching elephants at the water's edge from the camp’s raised decks, spectacular wildlife viewing is available on day and night game drives and walks.
 Allowing for water levels, seasonal barge cruises along the Linyanti River are also on offer.
 The reed and papyrus swamps are ideal for numerous and diverse species of birds and are a magnet for game in the dry winter months.